Six Family-Friendly Hikes Around the Willamette Valley

 All year long, the Willamette Valley is home to all manner of natural wonder.
 Winter means quiet forests and our annual ornament contest, spring brings wildflower blooms and bird migrations, summer offers pleasant weather for river walks and waterfall hikes, and fall brings colorful foliage to the Willamette Valley and Cascade Range.

 No matter when you visit, you'll find plenty of easy hikes that suit the whole family—complete with incredible views, gentle inclines, and short distances.
-Highlights range from the 286-foot Salt Creek Falls to an interactive hiking trail near Corvallis to numerous paths through a water treatment plant in Albany.
+Highlights range from the 286-foot Salt Creek Falls to an interactive hiking trail near Corvallis to a pleasant stroll along forested riverbanks.
 All offer something to enchant children and the young at heart alike.

-So as you look forward to your next visit, here are six family-friendly hikes throughout the region worth visiting.
+So as you look forward to your next visit, here are six family-friendly hikes in the Willamette Valley.

-At 286 feet tall, the massive Salt Creek Falls has earned acclaim as one of the tallest single-drop waterfalls in Oregon.
+At 286 feet tall, the massive Salt Creek Falls is among the tallest single-drop waterfalls in Oregon.
 The waterfall pours over a basalt lava flow in the heart of the Cascades and is an easy walk from the parking area, making it an especially fun family outing in spring and summer—when, fed by winter runoff, the waterfall is at its thundering peak.

 A wide, paved trail—flanked by a forest of Douglas fir and rhododendron, which bloom in late spring—arrives after just 50 yards at a viewing platform that peers into the Salt Creek Falls amphitheater.
 (Note that the viewing platform is wheelchair accessible.)